Hey everyone, and welcome to the internet’s ultimate NCCPT certification review.

 But before you even dream of what an NCCPT cert brings in-store, let’s take a look at how you’ll arrive at success.

-Let’s take a look at the content and study materials
+Now let’s take a look at the NCCPT content.

 NCCPT CPT Content Coverage: the Good and the Bad